 Sell an iCloud locked iPhone

 If at all possible, remove the iCloud lock before selling. iCloud locked iPhones are worth almost nothing and are generally only purchased by companies who scrap them for spare parts.
 You’ll have a very hard time finding interested buyers, as companies like GadgetGone do not accept iCloud locked iPhones.
-If you came by the iPhone legally then yes, you can sell it but set your price expectations very, very low.
+If, however, you came by the iPhone legally, then yes, you can sell it.
+Just be sure to set your price expectations very, very low.

 Sell a remote management locked iPhone